 During the year, the Directors undertook an extensive review of the Board structure, including an evaluation of the performance of the Board, the Committees and of individual Directors.
-This evaluation included intensive discussions between the Chairman, Senior Independent Director ('SID') and other Directors.
+Since the year end, an external evaluation by Lintstock Limited was completed.

-The result of this continuous evaluation process was that the performance of the Board as a whole, the Committees of the Board, the Chairman and individual Directors was deemed fully satisfactory.
+The conclusion of the continuous evaluation process was that the performance of the Board as a whole, the Committees of the Board, the Chairman and individual Directors was deemed fully satisfactory.